tusen-ai/naive-ui/src/carousel/demos/enUS/effect.demo.md

 # Effect

-We have built-in several commonly used effects, if you want to customize the effects, you can use `transition-name`.
+We have built-in several commonly used effects.

+If you want to customize the transition effect, you can use `transition-props` and set `effect` to `custom`.

 ```html
 <n-radio-group v-model:value="effect" style="margin-bottom: 10px;">